 Having a strong company culture can improve your employees’ experience at your business.
 It can also help improve your company’s overall performance by 20 to 30 percent, according to the Harvard Business Review.

 So, what is company culture?
-How do you define yours and make it flourish?
+How do you define your organizational culture and make it flourish?

 Finding an exact definition of company culture can be challenging.
 It can mean different things at different companies.